PlatosTwin/bayes_ab/README.md

 ### DiscreteDataTest

-Class for Bayesian A/B test for discrete data with finite number of numerical categories (states), representing some value.
-This test can be used for instance for dice rolls data (when looking for the "best" of multiple dice) or rating data
+Class for Bayesian A/B testing for discrete data having a finite number of numerical categories (states).
+This test can be used, e.g., to find the biases of different dice and to decide which of them of multiple for the "best" of multiple dice) or rating data
 (e.g. 1-5 stars or 1-10 scale).